The Oprah Winfrey Show: Final season

-Early in its twelfth season, Winfrey confessed she was "exhausted" and considered quitting.
+Early in its 12th season, Winfrey confessed she was "exhausted" and considered quitting.
 However, while making the 1998 movie Beloved, Winfrey then admitted that it brought her back to her responsibility as an admired black woman with a great deal of power and influence.
 She realized that being in such a position within the media industry, she could make a positive difference in people's lives.
 Winfrey was once again inspired to continue to help people take better control of their destinies, hence her slogan, "Live Your Best Life".

 I made the decision ... in the midst of doing Beloved.
 I was doing some scenes—Beloved is about an ex-slave, and during that process of doing that I connected to really what slavery had meant, and my own personal ancestry and history connected it to a way I have never before from reading all about Black history and, you know, talking to relatives.
 And I realized that I had no right to quit coming from a history of people who had no voice, who had no power, and that I have been given this—this blessed opportunity to speak to people, to influence them in ways that can make a difference in their lives, and to just use that.

 On January 15, 2008, Discovery Communications, Harpo Productions, and Winfrey announced a joint venture to establish a new cable channel in 2009, known as the Oprah Winfrey Network (OWN).
 In November 2008, it was reported that, during a conference call, Discovery Communications CEO David Zaslav stated that Winfrey did not intend to renew her contracts for The Oprah Winfrey Show beyond the 2010–11 season.
 Zaslav stated that Oprah could potentially move to the new channel in some form following the end of the syndicated series.
 However, Harpo Productions denied the report, stating that Winfrey had "not made a final decision as to whether she will continue her show in syndication beyond [2011]".